johnhearn/johnhearn.github.io/_posts/2020-07-26-plot-recipe-for-yao-jl.md

 ![Distribution of random numbers produced by the recipe](/assets/images/quantum-computing/random-dist-8.png){:width="60%"}

-What about non-uniform results.
-Let's try imitating a random 6-sided die by preselection of the unwanted values 6 and 7.
+To check with a different distriibution let's try imitating a random 6-sided die by preselection of the unwanted values 6 and 7.

 ```julia
 import YaoBlocks.ConstGate.P0